MEWP Training – Covers these group(s) and type(s): (A3, B3)

 The Hard Hat Training Series has been creating trainings for many years.
 In attempts to keep up with OSHA and ANSI standards, trainings are updated and renewed to ensure we are providing the best training possible.

 Aerial Lift or Mobile Operating Work Platform (MEWP) standards underwent quite a few changes to standard in 2020 and continue to be changed and refined today.
-In this updated training, you will find additional information to help you and your company be compliant with the standards and keep you as safe as possible.
+In this updated training, you will find additional information to help you and your company be aligned with the standards and keep you as safe as possible.
 Let’s go over a few highlights from the new training:

 Daily, Periodic, and Annual Inspections